bstag/Antler/.trae/rules/project_rules.md

 ## Project Overview

-MdCms is a modern static site generator (SSG) built with Astro, designed to transform Markdown files with YAML frontmatter into complete, pre-rendered websites.
+Antler is a modern static site generator (SSG) built with Astro, designed to transform Markdown files with YAML frontmatter into complete, pre-rendered websites.
 The project uses a flat-file architecture with no database dependencies, making it fast, secure, and maintainable.

 ## Development Commands